 Using multiple channels (web, mobile, social, store) as part of the buying decision is now standard, both for consumers shopping for everyday purchases and businesses replenishing supplies and inventory.
 Consequently, business-to-consumer (B2C) and business-to-business (B2B) organizations that cannot deliver a seamless, ‘one-stop-shop’ or omni-channel commerce experience put sales, customer engagement and brand reputation at risk.

-The Accenture and hybris alliance is unique: combining leading edge, global capabilities and industry-specific services to deliver seamless, richer customer experiences across all channels and geographies needed to identify, convert, and delight customers and increase their engagement.
+The Accenture and SAP Hybris alliance is unique: combining leading edge, global capabilities and industry-specific services to deliver seamless, richer customer experiences across all channels and geographies needed to identify, convert, and delight customers and increase their engagement.

 We have a long and illustrious history of working together to deliver hybris-based platforms across a range of industries for both B2C and B2B markets:

-Accenture became the first hybris Global Strategic Partner.
+Accenture became the first SAP Hybris Global Strategic Partner.

-hybris, acquired by SAP in 2013, is proud to be among the top two or three vendors rated “leader” by the principal analyst firms.
+SAP Hybris is proud to be among the top two or three vendors rated “leader” by the principal analyst firms.

 Accenture and SAP have been strategic partners for over 30 years.
 SAP is the world’s #1 provider of enterprise solutions, and Accenture is the largest implementer of SAP ERP platforms.

 Acquity Group, acquired by Accenture in 2013, was a hybris Platinum partner, and named the hybris North American Partner of the Year in 2011 and 2012 for both sales and implementations.